espressopp/espressopp/README.md

 QUICKSTART:
 ===========

 To get a copy of the developer version (most recent version) of ESPResSo++, you can use git or docker.
+Using docker will give you a binary release (nothing to compile, but performance may not be optimal).
+If you use git clone or download a tarball, you will have to compile ESPResSo+ yourself, which might lead to better performance.

 Using [docker](https://www.docker.com):
 ```